 Fun, Fashion, and Finish Times

 We bought the damned tutus.
 I took a picture when it arrived — I’m still working on being comfortable in my new, larger sized body.
-And being fat-shamed on the internet is far from the worst thing I’ve ever experienced in life.
+But being fat-shamed on the internet is far from the worst thing I’ve ever experienced in life.

 An uneventful drive across the state culminated in a reunion with my lovely Tampa friend.
 It took her about 45 seconds to fold my other friend into her family.
 My friends are like that.
 Once we got the schedule for the next day ironed out we decided to call in a night.
 5:00 am comes early.
-With only hotel room coffee available, this is my 5:00 am face.
+With only really bad hotel room coffee available, this is my 5:00 am face.